cometbft/cometbft/spec/mempool/mempool.md

 At all the full nodes (validators or not), consensus is responsible for committing blocks of transactions to the blockchain.
 Once a block is committed, all the transactions included in the block are removed from the mempool.
 This happens with an `update` call to the mempool.
-Before doing this call, consensus takes a `lock` on the mempool.
+Before doing this call, CometBFT takes a `lock` on the mempool.
-It then `flush` the connection with the client application.
+Then, it `flush` the connection with the client application.
 When `flush` returns, all the pending validation requests are answered and/or dropped.
 Both operations aim at preventing any concurrent `checkTx` while the mempool is updated.
 At the end of `update`, all the transactions still in the mempool are re-validated (asynchronously) against the new state of the client application.